-t.60 In applying these basic conventions of foil fencing, the Referee should judge as follows:

-When, during a phrase, both fencers are hit simultaneously, there is either a simultaneous action or a double hit.

-The first of these conditions is due to simultaneous conception and execution of an attack by both fencers; in this case the hits exchanged are annulled for both fencers even if one of them has been hit off the target.
+- t.60.
+In applying these basic conventions of foil fencing, the Referee should judge as follows: - 1.
+When, during a phrase, both fencers are hit simultaneously, there is either a simultaneous action or a double hit. - 2.
+The simultaneous action is due to simultaneous conception and execution of an attack by both fencers; in this case the hits exchanged are annulled for both fencers even if one of them has been hit off the target. - 3.
 The double hit, on the other hand, is the result of a faulty action on the part of one of the fencers.